 Want something the whole family and friends can enjoy?
 Try these super easy to make Crowd Pleasing Curry Chickpea Burger Patties.
 These plant-based burger patties are dairy-free, egg-free, nut-free, gluten-free and soy-free, and can be made and baked in 30 minutes.
-The patties even freeze (and thaw out) well.
+If you like, you can also make these patties to enjoy as a part of a satisfying lunch or dinner meal with a cooked grain and roasted vegetables, or put them into a whole wheat tortilla wrap with leafy greens and bell pepper strips to enjoy as a filling wrap.
+These patties even freeze (and thaw out) well.
 And the best part?
 It’s toddler & child approved!
 (Note: chickpeas are another name for garbanzo beans.)

 These tasty protein packed, vegan, dairy-free, egg-free, nut-free, soy-free & gluten-free curry chickpea burger patties will please everyone in the family.
 Double the recipe to freeze the extras, pack them for work lunches or to put them in your child's school lunch box!

 - 2¼ cups canned or cooked chickpeas [314 g] (equivalent to one 19 ounce or 540 mL can of chickpeas, rinsed and drained)

 - 1 teaspoon olive oil (for an oil-free recipe see recipe notes below)

 - 2 large garlic cloves